-This article lists the best resources – books, websites, and models for studying anatomy and practicing your anatomy drawing skills, life drawing, thorough understanding of body parts, body types, and expanding your anatomy knowledge!
+In this article, I list the best resources – books, websites, and models for studying anatomy for artists and practicing your anatomy drawing skills, life drawing, thorough understanding of body parts, and body types, and expanding your anatomy knowledge!
 Enjoy!

 Table of Contents

 - Best Human Anatomy Books for Artists

 - Best Human Anatomy Figures for Artists